We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-What’s the most bulletproof way to prevent sun damage to your skin?
+What’s the most effective way to prevent sun damage to your skin?
 Staying out of the sun.
 But avoiding the sun is a horrible way to spend your time, especially when the sun’s rays are partially responsible for lifting your mood.

-So, what’s best thing we have to protect the surface of our skin and the many layers underneath?
+So, what’s the best thing we have to protect the surface of our skin and the many layers underneath?
 Sunscreen.

 And the amount of time spent outside is somewhat correlated to SPF.

 Recent research shows that SPF 100, when compared with SPF 50, makes a real difference in protecting your skin against damage and burns.
-At minimum, you’ll want SPF 30.
+At a minimum, you’ll want SPF 30.

-Frey also adds that higher SPFs tend to be stickier, so some people don’t like them as much.
+Frey adds that higher SPFs tend to be stickier, so some people don’t like them as much.
 But that extra protection is worth it for a beach day, even if you don’t want to opt for it daily.

 prevents 97% of UVB raysfrom reaching your skin.
 It’s important to remember that while higher SPFs offer more protection, they don’t last any longer than lower numbers, so you need to reapply them just as often.

 The sun emits different types of light rays, two of which are primarily responsible for damaging your skin: ultraviolet A (UVA) and ultraviolet B (UVB).
-UVB rays are shorter and can’t penetrate glass, but they’re the ones that cause sunburns.
+UVB rays are shorter and can’t penetrate glass, but they’re the ones that cause sunburn.

 UVA rays, which can get through glass, are more insidious because

 Possibly.
 Sunscreens from other countries have a wider variety of sun-blocking ingredients.
 These sunscreens list a PA factor, a measure of UVA protection that ranges from “+” to “++++.”
 The PA rating system was developed in Japan and is only starting to catch on here in the United States.

-Renaming physical vs. chemicalSince zinc oxide and titanium dioxide are technically chemicals, it’s actually more accurate to refer to physical sunscreen as “inorganic” and chemical as “organic.”
-There’s also only a 5 to 10 percent difference in the way these ingredients work, as both types absorb UV rays.
+Since zinc oxide and titanium dioxide are technically chemicals, it’s actually more accurate to refer to physical sunscreen as “inorganic” and chemical as “organic.”
+There’s also only a 5–10% difference in the way these ingredients work, as both types absorb UV rays.

 Physical (inorganic) sunscreen

 It’s been thought that inorganic sunscreens create a protective barrier on the surface of your skin that reflects and scatters UV rays away from your body.
 However,

 Best physical sunscreens